about

 Women of The Future | Rising Star in ESGs Award

-CeeD Awards Young Person of The Year | Finalist
+CeeD Awards Young Person of the Year | Finalist

 Young Environmentalist of the Year | CIWEM | Finalist

-Y20 Indonesia| Diversity and Inclusion | Finalist
+Y20 Indonesia | Diversity & Inclusion | Finalist

 2021

-Princess Diana "Legacy Award" | Highest accolade for young people's humanitarian work
+Princess Diana "Legacy Award" | Highest Acclaim for Youth Humanitarian Work

-Princess Diana's "Diana Award" | Award for inspirational youth social work
+Princess Diana's "Diana Award" | Inspirational Youth Social Work

 Royal Air Force Families Federation | Art Finalist